Friday, April 17, 2020

 They watched her as she cleaned up after herself.
 She picked up tiny scraps off the floor and threw them away.
 She folded the bigger scraps to put back in the cupboard.

 The little old lady looked tired.
 She had been working hard.
 The dolls worried that she might need to rest.
-One day, when the little old lady went to make and eat her lunch, they put their heads together and decided that they would try to help.
+One day, when the little old lady went to make and eat her lunch, they put their heads together.
+They met in the upstairs hallway and quietly talked about it.
+They decided that they would try to help.

 The little old lady went to have a lie down for just a few minutes after lunch.
 Before she knew it, she was asleep.
 One of the dolls checked to be sure she was asleep.
 They wanted her to sleep, because she needed it, and they needed her.